 1. Dinosaur Halloween costume

-We’ll start with the most obvious.
-Go as a dinosaur.
+We’ll start with the most obvious dinosaur Halloween costume, literally: Go as a dinosaur.
 There are various options:

 - The full-body outfit/onesie.
 These come in all shapes and sizes and there are even different dinosaurs, such as this Triceratops, this Dilophosaurus or this carnivore.

 - The inflatable costume, such as this T-Rex.
-Most of these are for adults and tend to be T-Rexes, but here is an inflatable Stegasaurus costume for kids.
+They also come in pink!
+Most of these dinosaur Halloween costumes are for adults and tend to be T-Rexes, but there are some especially for kids.
+And here’s an inflatable Stegasaurus costume for kids.

 - The partial costume, perfect for those who might have to rug up with thick coats and scarves to go trick or treating or to a carnival parade.
 They should include a mask, claws and a tail.
 Capes, frills, etc. are optional.